 Light Requirement:Part Shade to ShadeThe optimum amount of sun or shade each plant needs to thrive: Full Sun (6+ hours), Part Sun (4-6 hours), Full Shade (up to 4 hours).

-Maintenance Category:EasyBloom Time:Grown for FoliageHardiness Zones:10a, 10b, 11a, 11bWater Category:AverageUses:Border PlantUses:ContainerUses:LandscapeUses:Mass PlantingUses Notes:Great in landscapes and containers and will grow well in shade to partial shade locations.
-They can also be grown indoors as a houseplant where they prefer bright light or a sunny window.
+Maintenance Category:EasyBloom Time:Grown for FoliageHardiness Zones:10a, 10b, 11a, 11bWater Category:AverageUses:Border PlantUses:ContainerUses:LandscapeUses:Mass PlantingUses Notes:Great in landscapes and containers, Snow Drift caladium will grow well in shade to partial shade locations as a dependable caladium for shade garden.

 Maintenance Notes:Caladiums can be an irritant if ingested.
 The ASPCA has more information on which plants may be harmful.